APN-Pucky/inspire_hep_rss/README.md

 ![Thunderbird](./img/view.png)

 Thus, it serves as a simple way to keep track of new publications of a given author.
+Practically it is a subscribe to author feature, which is currently not available on inspireHEP.

 ## Usage